rbturnbull/terrier/README.rst

 Transposable Element Repeat Result classifIER

-Terrier is a Neural Network model to classify repeat sequences.
+Terrier is a Neural Network model to classify transposable element sequences.

 It is based on ‘corgi’ which was trained to do hierarchical taxonomic classification of DNA sequences.